RTHyman/audio-program/README.md

 Then reboot and wait a few moments and try pressing a button!
 If it works, you're done!

-### A brief overview of the code for educational purposes
+### brief overview of the code for educational purposes

 This first part imports python modules.
 Most of these are commonly seen in button/led Pi examples, however the use of "sys" is unique here so we can access the audio files.
 Note the bottom two lines is where I setup GPIO use and set BCM mode GPIO.
 If you used a different GPIO scheme, you'd need to change it there.